Autism; Strategies to reduce being bullied and teased – Prof. Tony Attwood Special

 Prof Tony attwood

-‘Autism; depression in children and teenagers – Prof. Tony Attwood Special’ is a 2 hour webinar, including a Q & A session.
+‘Autism; Bullying and teasing – Prof. Tony Attwood Special’ is a 3 hour webinar, including a Q & A session.

 It should interest all mental health professionals, and particularly parents and those that support children and young people with autism.
 There will be effective interventions, tips, and advice, that can be used immediately.